vcmi/vcmi/docs/modders/Building_Bonuses.md

 Work-in-progress page do describe all bonuses provided by town buildings for future configuration.

+TODO: This page is outdated and may not represent VCMI 1.3 state

 ## unique buildings

 Hardcoded functionalities, selectable but not configurable.
 In future